 Another important difference between EN 62368-1 and the other safety standards is that almost all the tests have been segregated into Annexes rather than placed in the body of the standard.
 Under the new standard, the normal operating, abnormal operating, and single fault condition tests that the engineer will apply are clearly defined in Annex B.

 There are also significant differences between the tests prescribed in the new standard and those of EN 60950-1/60065.
-For example, testing the device under normal operating conditions shall be conducted under the most unfavorable conditions, and should consider supply voltage, frequency, and environmental conditions such as highest rated ambient temperature.
+For example, testing the device under normal operating conditions shall be conducted under the most unfavorable conditions, and should consider supply voltage, frequency, and environmental conditions such as the highest-rated ambient temperature.

 The standard also applies to a product’s components and subsystems